-Water from the SX/EW feed pond will be transferred to the existing raffinate tanks.
+Water from the SX/EW PLS Feed Pond will be transferred to the existing raffinate tanks.
 From the raffinate tanks, the water will be pumped to the leach stockpiles through the existing raffinate distribution system.
 Residual process solutions that are not evaporated during this process will drain through the stockpiles and be pumped through the existing distribution systems back to the existing PLS collection pond/tanks located adjacent to the leach stockpiles to complete the recirculation loop.

-Initiation of leach stockpile reclamation will begin at the Savanna In-Pit Stockpile at the EOY 5, and reclamation of the remaining leach stockpiles will be initiated in the beginning of the second quarter of Year 10.
-Beginning in Year 9, two new HDPE-lined spray evaporation ponds will be constructed (one 7-acre pond in the footprint of the No. 2A Decant Ponds, and one 3.2-acre pond constructed in the SX/EW Plant area).
+Initiation of leach stockpile reclamation will begin at the 6A Leach at the EOY 5, and reclamation of the remaining leach stockpiles will be initiated in the beginning of the second quarter of Year 10.
+Beginning in Year 9, two new HDPE-lined spray evaporation ponds will be constructed (one 7-acre pond in the footprint of the Decant Ponds located east of the 2A Leach stockpile, and one 3.2-acre pond constructed in the SX/EW Plant area).
 LT-ETS operations will then begin in Year 10 as detailed below in Section 3.6.